niravp-mindfire/rdf-visualization-app/README.md

 - Make sure to customize the **License** section according to your actual license.
 - Add any additional sections as necessary, such as "Contributing" or "Contact".

-This README provides a clear overview and will help users understand how to set up and use your project effectively.
+This README provides a clear overview and will help users understand how to set up and use your project effectively